Overview

 Only works with interfaces

-If you’re generating Mock Objects with mockgen, then you’re limited to mocking interfaces.
+If you’re using mockgen for code generation, then you’re limited to mocking interfaces.
 The upside is that it encourages the use of interfaces, which is arguably a good development paradigm.
 But it’s a limitation you should consider.

 Overall, GoMock is a great tool for unit testing in Go.
 However, consider using user traffic to build a mock server, which addresses all the limitations above.
 Irrespective of the type of testing you’re doing, you’ll gain troves of advantages by using mocks.